Salix-OS/blog.salixos.org/content/post/on-display-managers.md

-A Display Manager is the application that provides a graphic user interface (GUI) that is displayed at the end of the boot process and lets the user authenticate themselves by providing their username and password, before logging into their preferred X11 session, for example Xfce, KDE, fluxbox, etc.
+A Display Manager is the application that provides a graphic user interface (GUI) that is displayed at the end of the boot process and lets the user authenticate themselves by providing their username and password, before entering their preferred X11 session, for example Xfce, KDE, fluxbox, etc.

 Up until Salix 14.2, we've been using a very old version of GDM as the